edylle/ifood-backend-advanced-test/README.md

     "code": 200,
     "messages": [
-        "MAKING NEW REQUEST FOR THE CITY: Campinas", "CALLS IN THE LAST MINUTE: 1",
+        "MAKING NEW REQUEST FOR THE CITY: Campinas", "EXTERNAL API REQUESTS IN THE LAST MINUTE: 1", "TEMPERATURE: 21.0"
-        "TEMPERATURE: 21.0"
     ],
     "result": [